-This report is provided in accordance with the Jeanne Clery Act of 1998 and the associated amendments including the recently adopted Violence Against Women Reauthorization Act of 2013.
-Per Federal Regulations (34 CFR Part 668), it is required that a copy of Eastern Washington University's Clery Act Report, otherwise known as the Annual Security and Fire Report, be provided to each employee and student, and each prospective employee and student.
-This report includes statistical information for three previous calendar years concerning reported crimes which occurred on EWU's campus; certain off-campus buildings or properties owned or controlled by EWU and on public property within, or immediately adjacent to and accessible from, EWU's campus.
+The 2017 Annual Security and Fire Safety Report is provided in accordance with the Clery Act.
+It is required that a copy of Eastern Washington University's Clery Act Report be provided to each employee and student, as well as each prospective employee and student.
+This report includes statistical information for 2017 and the two previous calendar years concerning reported crimes which occurred on EWU's campus, in certain off-campus buildings or properties owned or controlled by EWU and on public property within, or immediately adjacent to and accessible from, EWU's campus.
 The report also includes institutional policies concerning campus security issues, such as policies and/or procedures concerning sexual assault, alcohol use, and the Drug-Free Schools Act.
+Additionally, all Title IV institutions with on-campus student housing are required to prepare and distribute an Annual Fire Safety Report.
+This report contains statements of fire safety policies and procedures and includes EWU's fire safety statistics for the past three calendar years.